 After passing the final Qualifying Examination(s), the student should meet with his/her doctoral committee to prepare a dissertation proposal consisting of:

-- A. The first three chapters of the dissertation - B. The completed Doctoral Dissertation: Prospectus and Record of Approval form http://nursing.wayne.edu/current/resources.php
+- A. The first three chapters of the dissertation - B. The completed Doctoral Dissertation: Prospectus and Record of Approval form.

 Procedures